Inland Waterborne Traffic Used in the Transportation Services Index

 Data Quality Questions

-Insofar as all vessel operators must report waterborne traffic movements to the USACE, these data are a census.
-Only military cargo transported on DOD vessels are not reported.
+As all vessel operators must report waterborne traffic movements to the USACE, these data are a census.
+The data exclude military cargo transported on DOD vessels.

 - Is this data source a frame or sample?